subarumech/resume_builder/my_achievements.md

 - Voluntarily left to pursue a significantly improved offer from a previous interview that was done before taking a job here.

 ### Neuralink - Production Facility Coordinator (March 2023 – June 2024) | Austin, TX
-- Directed the construction and facilitization of a new manufacturing facility and lab.
+- Directed the construction and facilitization of a new manufacturing facility and lab with budgets in the tens of millions
-- Managed budgets, schedules, and lean initiatives to achieve a 10x increase in N1 brain implant production capacity.
+- Managed budgets, schedules, and lean initiatives to achieve a 10x increase in N1 brain implant production capacity
-- Managed construction schedules, upgrade installations, and project budgets.
+- Interacted with external vendors and contractors for construction and machine purchases
-- Led the construction of three full-scale production lines, cleanroom HVAC and power installations, medical-grade water systems, and dozens of other major improvements to pass regulatory compliance audits from the FDA and USDA.
+- Led the construction of three full-scale production lines, cleanroom HVAC and power installations, medical-grade water systems, and dozens of other major improvements to pass regulatory compliance audits from the FDA and USDA
+- Ensured compliance with 21 CFR 820 (Design Controls) and 21 CFR 812 (Investigational Device Exemptions)
 - Designed and implemented mechanical assemblies to handle delicate brain implants to build, transport, and mount them
 - Wrote large amounts of lab documentation and instructions
 - Used tools like SolidWorks, Revit, and Google Workspace